-Contact information will be recorded for each enrolled young woman and at least one other person, other than the parent/legal guardian, who can contact the study participant.
+Contact information will be recorded for each enrolled young woman and the parent/legal guardian.
 This information will be updated at each visit.
 Study participants will be given a card listing the study's telephone number should they need to inform study staff of a change of residence or if they have questions.
 With participant permission, reminder phone calls/text messages for follow-up interviews will be made.
 Every attempt must be made to locate participants who miss follow-up appointments.
 In situations when the participant cannot be reached by phone, project staff will attempt to locate them in person.
-Given that we are only seeing young women annually, study staff will send a text or phone message at least once between annual visits to check in with young women about change in location or telephone number.
 Study staff will work closely with the AHDSS tracking teams who have excellent records on household movement and location.